Take a Year

 "Ms. Frost has something you'll want," the boy said in a terrifying monotone.
 "She has left it with the doorman of her building, and she suggests you get it before you go home tonight."
 He turned and walked back out as Scott just gaped, because really, what else could he have done in that moment?

 He briefly considered not going, or at least making her work for it.
 But he really would rather not give her the extra incentive to go fiddling with his head again.
-Besides, he kind of wanted to give her a piece of his mind, in a way slightly more literally than usual if need be.
+Besides, he kind of wanted to give her a piece of his mind, in a way slightly more literal than usual if need be.

 So that was what he did first.
 When he left the school, he went over to the entrance of the office building.
 He tood in front of it, loudly thinking MISS FROST MISS FROST MISS FROST, until he felt her presence in his mind.
-Then he thought Do whatever you will with me, but would you at least be kind enough to not get any of the school's students mixed up in this?
+Then he thought Do what you want with me, but would you at least be kind enough to not get any of the school's students mixed up in this?
 They're just kids.
 He then let himself feel the full extent of the horror and rage, and he hoped she got hit with every mite of it.

 Maybe she did, but he probably should've known better than to hope it would make her repent any.
 Instead an annoyed The boy was a mutant; this could save his life landed in his head as her response, followed by Get what I've left for you and maybe you'll understand why.

 Scott took a moment to idly wonder if it was possible to lie telepathically.
-Before he was hit with, No, it�s not, unfortunately.
+Before he was hit with, No, it's not, unfortunately.
 That felt pretty genuine.

 He generally did like to have all the information before evaluating a situation.
-So Scott made no further arguments then, but went inside and went up to the man at the desk.
+So he made no further arguments then, but went inside and went up to the man at the desk.
 Obviously she'd told him to expect him, and he looked vaguely intrigued as he handed Scott a flash drive, but he asked no questions.

 Scott traveled home with the drive slipped into his wallet, and his phone delivering no news that stood out.
 There were some Congessional hearings going on about the Cure and whether it had been marketed deceptively.